KodingBTW/yuyuhakushobabnes-graphicsextractor/README.md

 I made this tool to easily extract the graphics from the game "Yu Yu Hakusho - Bakutou Ankoku Bujutsukai (J).nes", the graphics are in the chr ram, and they use an RLE compression algorithm.
-Use yychr or whatever graphic editor for edit, then compress again.
+Use yychr or any graphic editor for edit, then compress again.

 ## Usage